little-world/rust-course/src/01-memory-ownership-patterns.md

         if let Some(value) = self.data.borrow().get(key) {
             return value.clone();
         }
-        // borrow() returns a guard that is automatically dropped here

         // Not found, compute and insert (mutable borrow) let value = compute();